Group Testing with Prior Statistics: Introduction

-Our working hypothesis on prior statistics is that items might have different {\it a priori} probabilities of being defective and are independent\footnote{It is true that even this model is still fairly restrictive -- probabilistic models with finer structure, such as correlation between ``neighbouring'' variables, or graph constraints, to model the effect of geography or social structures are the subject of ongoing investigation.}.
-The knowledge of prior statistics can reduce significantly the number of required tests in some scenarios.
-Consider the following -- given the probability vector $(p_1,\ldots,p_\np)$ one can compute the {\it expected number of defective items} as $\mu$, defined as the sum $\sum_i^{\np} p_i$ of the individual probabilities, and in fact by standard statistical arguments~\cite{hagerup1990guided} this quantity can even be ``concentrated'' (for large enough $\np$ it can be shown that with high probability the actual number of defective items is ``relatively close'' to its expectation).
-One might then na\"ively try to use existing Probabilistic Group Testing algorithms, under the assumption that an upper bound for $\nd$, the number of defectives, is given by $(1+\delta)\mu$, for some ``small'' $\delta$.
-An immediate issue of most Probabilistic Group Testing algorithms is they assume that the prior statistics are, in one form or another, uniform -- each item is equally likely to be defective.
-It is therefore by no means clear why those algorithms would have the same performance in our scenario (a na\"ive translation of results would indicate high probability of recovery with $c\mu\log_2(\np)$ tests for some universal constant $c$).
-Indeed, proving that such results do indeed translate, at least for one specific algorithm for the ``usual'' Probabilistic Group Testing model is an important module of our proof.
+Our working hypothesis on the prior statistics is that items might have distinct {\it a priori} probabilities of being defective (non-identical) and are independent.\footnote{It is true that even this model is still quite restrictive -- probabilistic models with finer structure, such as correlation between ``neighbouring'' variables, or graph constraints, to model the effect of geography or social structures are the subject of ongoing investigation.} The knowledge of prior statistics can reduce significantly the number of required test in some scenarios.
+Consider the following -- given the probability vector $(p_1,\ldots,p_n)$ one can compute the {\it expected number of defective items} as $\mu$, defined as the sum $\sum_{i=1}^{n} p_i$ of the individual probabilities, and in fact by standard statistical arguments~\cite{hagerup1990guided} this quantity can even be ``concentrated'' (for large enough $n$ it can be shown that with high probability the actual number of defective items is ``relatively close'' to its expectation).
+One might then na\"ively try to use existing PGT algorithms, under the assumption that an upper bound for $d$, the number of defectives, is given by $(1+\delta)\mu$, for some ``small'' $\delta$.
+An immediate issue of most PGT algorithms is that they assume that the prior statistics are, in one form or another, uniform -- each item is equally likely to be defective.
+It is therefore by no means clear why those algorithms would have the same performance in our scenario (a na\"ive translation of results would indicate high probability of recovery with $c\mu\log_2(n)$ tests for some universal constant $c$).
+Indeed, proving that such results do indeed translate, at least for one specific algorithm for the ``usual'' PGT model is an important module of our proof (see the proofs of Theorem~\ref{th:ModCoco} and Theorem~\ref{th:BlockCoco}).